thecreativeepjh/Now-I-Understand-A-New-Type-of-Sign-Language-Translator/README.md

 numbers: 1, 2, 3, 4, 5, 6, 7, 8, 9

-words: hello, my, name(is), ILY (I Love You), I, want I plan to expand these in the very near future
+words: hello, my, name(is), ILY (I Love You), I, want, cookie, no, more, yes, your, you, meet

 With those I was able to get my project to recognize a few sentences and have reactions to them.